adudu21isme/vinegar-rpc/README.md

 8. Close settings and launch studio, it should ideally work if the python script is running successfully!

 ## How to uninstall once fully installed?
+1. Ensure Vinegar is completely closed/all Roblox Studio instances are closed
-1. Open your `launch studio.sh` and copy the Command-Line arguments which is after `/usr/bin/flatpak`, for reference in:
+2. Open your `launch studio.sh` and copy the Command-Line arguments which is after `/usr/bin/flatpak`, for reference in:
 ```
 exec /usr/bin/flatpak run --branch=stable --arch=x86_64 --command=vinegar --file-forwarding org.vinegarhq.Vinegar @@u "$@" @@
 ```